-- Call or, respectively, Put Warrants relating to one fine troy ounce of silver -
+- Call or Put Warrants relating to to the ICE Brent Crude Oil Futures -

-These Warrant Terms apply to a specific series of Call or, respectively, Put Warrants.
+These Warrant Terms apply in each case to a specific series of Call or, respectively, Put Warrants.
 The points marked with "•" are different for each series and details are provided in the Schedule to the Warrant Terms.